mohitthenewj/image_classification_assignment/README.md

 * Build an image classification model that can correctly predict the mentioned class, you need to report test accuracy and F1 score.
 * Build a endpoint to expose your model using streamlit/ Django API to allow user to get the output in json format.
 * During submission do include python scripts *py /ipynb* with packages bundled inside requirements.txt, documentation for your code is highly appreciated.

+### In case of queries regarding assignment, do reach out to hr@thenewj.com/ mohit.pandey@thenewj.com